This section will outline useful strategies to utilize when planning an event and objectives to ensure the event is a best practice success.

 Finally, after an event, it is always a good idea to round out your relationships with speakers, vendors, colleagues etc. with a thank you note.
 This helps build on your goodwill should you need to work with these individuals in the future.

-When planning your event, it is important to respectfully acknowledge the Aboriginal land on which the event is being held.
-If your event is being hosted at the University of Waterloo, the Community Relations and Events team recommends the event emcee include the following communication in your introductory speaking remarks:
+When planning your event, it is important to respectfully acknowledge the Indigenous land on which the event is being held.
+If your event is being hosted at the University of Waterloo, the Community Relations and Events team recommends the most senior speaker shares the following communication in your introductory speaking remarks:

 (The Host, i.e. The University of Waterloo) acknowledges that we are on the traditional territory of the Neutral, Anishnawbe and Haudenosaunee peoples.
 The University of Waterloo is situated on the Haldimand Tract, the land promised to the Six Nations that includes six miles on each side of the Grand River.

 For more information, please visit the Human Rights, Equity and Inclusion website.

 If you regularly plan events, it can be helpful to build out a kit that you bring to each event.
 We call this our event toolkit.
 Consisting of some or all of the following items: